emisasal/rest-api-crud/README.md

 For example, all the string values are `TEXT` fiels (postgres recommends against char or varchar with param because it uses more db space), for money values I'm using the `MONEY` field and for dates `TMESTAMPTZ`.

+To delete an item with reations (e.g., Books can have many Reviews) the relation params for the model needs to include `onDelete: Cascade`.
+Following the Books example, if a book is deleted all the related reviews will also be deleted.

 ## Database creation

 Following prisma's documentation I created an empty postgres db with the name `rest_api_crud`.
 I'm using **Postgress.app** to create and execute postgres db's and **Postico** for tables visualization and editing.